wallento/wavedrompy/README.md

 WaveDrom compatible python command line.

 This tool is intended for people who don't want to install the _Node.js_ environment just to use WaveDrom as simple command line.
-This tool is a direct translation of Javascript file _WaveDrom.js_ to Python.
+This tool is a direct translation of original Javascript file _WaveDrom.js_ to Python.
 No extra features added.

 _wavedrom.py_ directly converts _WaveDrom_ compatible JSON files into SVG format.